johnnynv/StepFlow_Monitor/README.md

 ---

-**ContainerFlow Visualizer** - Bringing clarity to script execution, one step at a time.
+**StepFlow Monitor Visualizer** - Bringing clarity to script execution, one step at a time.